bbbbbr/megaduck-quique-disasm/docs/Megaduck Quique info.md

  LEFT_PRINTSCREEN 00 + modifier 0x08 ???
 Right seems to have actual keycode

-## RTC?
+## RTC
 - Allowed Date Range in QuiQue System ROM: (1992 - 2011)
-  - Supported dates in RTC Hardware: TODO
 - Format for all values is in BCD

 ### Set RTC
 - Use "Send Command With Buffer" (along with it's error handling and success/fail status)